Halimazeez/03-lab-javascript-1/README.md

 This exercise introduces a few fundamental Javascript principles:

-- *immediately-executed function expressions* (stay out of the global namespace)
+- *immediately-invoked function expressions (IIFE)* (stay out of the global namespace)
 - *event listeners* (for capturing user actions)
-- *DOM manipulation* (changing HTML elements and/or their properties)
+- *DOM manipulation* (for dynamically changing HTML elements and/or their properties)

 Read through the comments in the "greetings-comments.js" code and try out the suggestions in "greetings.js".